thestudiojq/thermostat-controller/index.md

 **Thermostat Controller** is an iPhone app that lets you view the data from and control your **Venstar** thermostat locally.

-*Note: Locally means while your phone is on the same network as your thermostat.
-If your phone is not connected to the same network as your thermostat, you will not be able to see/control thermostat data.
+*Note: Your Venstar thermostat has a local API.
+This app is interacting with this local API.
+Meaning, if your phone isn't connected to the same Wi-Fi network as your thermostat, you won't be able to read from it or control it.
 However, you will still get [push notifications]({{ 'push' | relative_url }}) if those are enabled.*

 ## Data you can view